ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "I am afraid you do not like your pen.
 Let me mend it for you.
 I mend pens remarkably well."

-"Thank you--but I always mend my own."
+"Thank you -- but I always mend my own."

 "How can you contrive to write so even?"